nomadjimbob/mikioplugin/README.md

 - **_2022-10-31_**
   - Fixed 'link' type for Buttons
-  - Updated CSS to use CSS Variables to support switchable themes (darkmode)
+  - Updated CSS to use CSS Variables (supporting switchable themes and style editor within Mikio template).
+Thanks chrbinder.
   - variables.css no longer included if the mikio template is installed, active and version 2022-10-31 or greator

 - **_2022-01-18_**